These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention instability as a separate symptom

-Why: DC 5257 (knee instability) is rated independently from flexion limitation under DC 5260.
+DC 5257 (knee instability) is rated independently from flexion limitation under DC 5260.
 Many veterans receive only one rating when they qualify for both, resulting in a lower combined evaluation.

-Do this instead: Explicitly tell the examiner about every episode of the knee giving way, buckling, or feeling unstable.
+Instead: Explicitly tell the examiner about every episode of the knee giving way, buckling, or feeling unstable.
 Mention whether you wear a brace for instability and whether you have fallen.

 Impact: Missing DC 5257 entirely - can be worth 10%, 20%, or 30% as an independent rating